-- Follow equipment rules (as shared by the recess monitors)
+- Follow equipment rules

-- Walk to your homeroom lines
+- When the whistle is blown, walk to your homeroom lines and line up quietly

-- At the end of recess, return equipment to the cart
+- At the end of recess, return any equipment to the cart

-- · Keep items and area clean

-- Use time wisely

-- Line up quietly when the whistle is blown

 - Include everyone when playing

 - Share and take turns

 We also encourage students to refrain from bringing personal toys to school.
 Personal toys are the student's responsibility and we do not want their items to be damaged or lost.
+Anything that is brought should fit into the student's bookbag.